Jonathan Lynn

-Jonathan Adam Lynn (born 3 April 1943) is an English film director, screenwriter, and actor.
-He directed the comedy films Clue, Nuns on the Run, My Cousin Vinny, and The Whole Nine Yards.
+Jonathan Adam Lynn (born 3 April 1943) is a British-American film director, screenwriter and actor.
+He directed the comedy films Clue, Nuns on the Run, My Cousin Vinny and The Whole Nine Yards.
 He also co-created and co-wrote the political-satirical television series Yes Minister.

 Early life

-Lynn was born in Bath, Somerset, the son of physician Robin Lynn and sculptor Ruth Helen (née Eban), whose first cousin on her mother's side was the neurologist Oliver Sacks.
-Another cousin, Caroline Sacks, married Nicholas Samuel, 5th Viscount Bearsted.
-Lynn was educated at Kingswood School, Bath, between 1954 and 1961, after which he studied law at Pembroke College, Cambridge.
-(His maternal uncle, Israeli statesman Abba Eban, had also studied at Cambridge in the 1930s.)
-There he participated in the Cambridge University Footlights Club revue Cambridge Circus (appearing with the revue in 1964 on Broadway and on The Ed Sullivan Show).
+Lynn was born in Bath, Somerset, to Jewish parents.
+He was the son of Robin Lynn, a Scottish physician and Ruth Helen (née Eban), an English sculptor.

+His father Robin was from Glasgow, whose own father had come by boat from Lithuania.
+His mother Ruth's first cousin on her own mother's side was the neurologist Oliver Sacks; another cousin, Caroline Sacks, married Nicholas Samuel, 5th Viscount Bearsted.
+Lynn's maternal uncle was Israeli statesman Abba Eban, who, like Jonathan, studied at Cambridge, in the 1930s, and his grandmother was a secretary to Chaim Weizmann, first president of Israel.

+Lynn described his family as "Jewish but secular".
+He was teased at school for his Jewishness, but in a later interview shrugged it off, as he believed "They just didn’t know any better".
+As a teenager, Lynn played drums in jazz bands.

+Lynn was educated at Kingswood School, Bath, between 1954 and 1961.
+After he was accepted at age seventeen, he studied law at Pembroke College, Cambridge.
+He chose a degree in law despite his love for performing arts, as he said that studying law would "ensure his parents could still sleep at night knowing that their child had a legitimate career to fall back on, just in case".

 Career

-Acting
+1960s

+While studying at his first year in Cambridge, he met Eric Idle.
+Idle asked Lynn to join the Cambridge University Footlights Club.
+In 1965, he was in the Footlights revue Cambridge Circus.
+With Bill Oddie, Tim Brooke-Taylor and David Hatch, he appeared on Broadway and on The Ed Sullivan Show.
+Lynn then took acting lessons from actress Mira Rostova.

 Lynn's first West End appearance was in a stage production of Green Julia, for which he was nominated for the 1965 Plays and Players Award as Most Promising New Actor.
 In 1967, he played Motel the tailor in the original West End production of Fiddler on the Roof (production recorded by CBS Records).
+In 1968, he was in the film Prudence and the Pill.
 From the late 1960s, Lynn was appearing in and writing television sitcoms, including the television comedy series Twice a Fortnight with Graeme Garden, Bill Oddie, Terry Jones, Michael Palin and Tony Buffery.